Torino wing-back Ola Aina hit with three-match ban | Goal.com

 Ola Aina has been handed a three-match ban after he was sent off in Torino's clash against Bologna at the weekend, the Serie A committee confirmed on Tuesday.

-The wing-back was shown a second yellow card in the additional tie of the 3-2 defeat, and thus, sent off.
+The wing-back was shown a second yellow card in the stoppage time of the 3-2 defeat, and thus, sent off.

 Aina, who apologised for his action on Instagram, was handed a match suspension for accumulating five yellow cards in the league, while his display of “intimidating attitude” towards referee Maurizio Mariani earned him further bans.